Chris Pincher: No 10 not telling the truth, says ex-senior civil servant

 He told the BBC it was "factually incorrect" to say the PM had been briefed.

+On Monday, Downing Street said Mr Johnson was not aware of any specific allegations against Mr Pincher when he appointed him deputy chief whip.

+However, later that day, the BBC reported that the prime minister had been aware of a formal complaint about the MP.

-In a strongly-worded letter to the parliamentary standards commissioner, Sir Simon disputed No 10's version of events about allegations surrounding Mr Pincher.
+And now, in a strongly-worded letter to the parliamentary standards commissioner, Sir Simon has disputed No 10's version of events.

 Sir Simon, who was the Foreign Office's most senior civil servant from 2015 to 2020, said that in the summer of 2019, a group of officials had "complained to me about Mr Pincher's behaviour".